Content-e/Content-e/README.md

 -> Local setup instructions (make steps)

 ## Set clerk cert.pem
 The project use mixed clerk-cognito auth flow.
-So for check signIn/signUp lambda contente9303b093PreSignup inside lambda stored cert.pem file in this file wrote public key from clerk dashboard to validate jwt clerk's token.
+So for check it is using signIn/signUp lambda contente9303b093PreSignup Inside lambda is storing cert.pem file in this file wrote public key from clerk dashboard to validate jwt clerk's token.
-When you push/pull environment don't forget about it for dev and prod (main) use different cert.pem.
+When you push/pull amplify environment don't forget about it for dev and prod (main) use different cert.pem.

 # Lambdas environment variables
 Lambdas used hardcoded variables in cloudformation file